mastermanas805/DataCamp-Projects/Analyzing TV Data/readme.md

-**Project Description**

-With Intermediate Python under your belt, you can already analyze and extract meaningful insights from various sources.
-For this set of projects, you will use a combination of data manipulation and visualization to explore television data.
+# Analyzing TV Data

-In this project's guided variant, you will look at Super Bowl Data, generating insights into game outcomes, viewership, and even halftime shows.
-In the unguided variant of this project, you'll develop an informative plot that helps to visualize the viewership and quality of The Office throughout its nine seasons.
+Television entertainment was once, bigest entertainment industry in United States.
+In this project, I looked at Super Bowl Data, generating insights into game outcomes, viewership, and even halftime shows.
+I developed an informative plot that helps to visualize the viewership and quality of the office throughout along its nine seasons.
+I used a combination of data manipulation and visualization to explore television data.
+Data for this projects was scapped from wikipidea by my DataCamp instructor.

 **Project Tasks**